MrTrueChina/Unity-Object-Pool/README.md

 <div id="English"></div>

 # Unity object pool
-Unity's Instantiate and Destroy methods are too expensive, and Unity does not provide a pool of objects, so I have to write the object pool.<br/>
+Unity's Instantiate and Destroy methods are too expensive, and Unity does not provide an object pool, so I have to write the object pool.<br/>
 <br/>
 <br/>